Jennifer L. Armentrout: Career

-Throughout her career, Armentrout continues to reach success.
 She is a #1 New York Times and a USA Today Best Seller.
 She has published books independently and with publishing companies, earning the title of being a "hybrid" author.

 Personal life

 Armentrout was diagnosed with retinitis pigmentosa in 2015.
 She has become passionate about teaching readers about it by being representative and spreading awareness.
 She also enjoys being a source of support for her readers that share the same disorder.

-As of 2020, Armentrout lives with her husband, her dog Apollo, and her alpacas on a farm in West Virginia.
+As of 2020, Armentrout lives with her husband, her dog Apollo, and her alpacas on a farm in Martinsburg, West Virginia.

 She likes writing stories for both age groups to prevent writer burnout.
-Armentrout is highly prolific and states that she writes for eight hours a day almost every day.
-During the creative process, she likes to alternate between typing and handwriting so that she doesn't experience any writer's block.
+Armentrout has said she writes for eight hours a day almost every day.
+During the creative process, she likes to alternate between typing and handwriting so she can avoid writer's block.